dannycjones/go-graph-search/README.md

 `go run <somefile.go> <inputfile>`

 An example input file is included as `example-input.txt` based on the [Jumping on the Clouds challenge](https://www.hackerrank.com/challenges/jumping-on-the-clouds/problem) on HackerRank.

+The format is simply:
+- First line states number of vertices
+- Each subsequent line states the indices of the adjacent vertices